 We were welcomed by these twin pigeon towers located next to the Persian-motif mosque.
 I remember seeing photographs of these pigeon towers before but never knew that I’d find them here in Doha.

 From there, we walked further and found ourselves in a labyrinth of streets that has exhibitions, artist studios and museums.
-Artworks are almost everywhere and it’s lovely how they pop out of the monotonous beige buildings.
+Artworks are almost everywhere and it’s lovely how they pop out from the monotonous beige buildings.

 There were a lot of exhibitions that time so we hop from one gallery to another.
 As we walk further, we heard music playing from somewhere.
 We followed and looked where it was coming from and found ourselves out in the narrow streets, where more artworks were on display and a festival was going on.